 - counter the current slide towards political fragmentation at the global level and campaign to reform the UN Security Council and strengthen international collaboration and law.

-- uphold our commitment to contribute 0.7% of GNP to development assistance;
+- Restore our commitment to contribute 0.7% of GNP to development assistance;

 - maintain our capacity to respond to humanitarian crises around the world;